light-and-ray/sd-webui-replacer/README.md

 # Replacer

-Replacer is an extention for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
-The goal of this extention is to automate objects masking by detection prompt, using [sd-webui-segment-anything](https://github.com/continue-revolution/sd-webui-segment-anything), and img2img inpainting in one easy to use tab.
+Replacer is an extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+The goal of this extension is to automate objects masking by detection prompt, using [sd-webui-segment-anything](https://github.com/continue-revolution/sd-webui-segment-anything), and img2img inpainting in one easy to use tab.
 It also useful for batch inpaint, and inpaint in video with stable diffusion and controlnet

 ![](images/img1.jpg)

+You also can draw your mask instead of or in addition to detection, and take advantage of convenient HiresFix option, and ControlNet inpainting with preserving original image resolution and aspect ratio

 ## Installation
-1. Install [sd-webui-segment-anything](https://github.com/continue-revolution/sd-webui-segment-anything) extention.
+1. Install [sd-webui-segment-anything](https://github.com/continue-revolution/sd-webui-segment-anything) extension.
 If it bothers you, you can hide it in the Replacer's settings.
 Go to tab `Extension` -> `Avaliable` -> click `Load from` and search _"sd-webui-segment-anything"_
 2. Download model [sam_hq_vit_l.pth](https://huggingface.co/lkeab/hq-sam/resolve/main/sam_hq_vit_l.pth), or others from the list bellow, and put it into `extensions/sd-webui-segment-anything/models/sam`
 3. For faster hires fix, download [lcm-lora-sdv1-5](https://huggingface.co/latent-consistency/lcm-lora-sdv1-5/blob/main/pytorch_lora_weights.safetensors), rename it into `lcm-lora-sdv1-5.safetensors`, put into `models/Lora`.
 Or if you have already lcm lora, then change hires suffix in the extension options
-4. Install this extention.
-Go to tab `Extension` -> `Avaliable` -> click `Load from` and search _"Replacer"_.
+4. Install this extension.
+Go to tab `Extension` -> `Available` -> click `Load from` and search _"Replacer"_.
 Be sure your sd-webui version is >= 1.7.0.
 For AMD and Intel GPUs you need to enable cpu in Replacer's settings
 5. Reload UI

 ### SAM models list:

 SAM-HQ are the best for me.
-Choose it depenping on your vram.
+Choose it depending on your vram.
 Sum this model size with dino model size (694MB-938MB)

 <blockquote>